Bloodaxe (TV series): Development

 On 6 March 2025, it was reported that Michael Hirst and his son Horatio Hirst were developing a historical drama series for Amazon Prime Video centered around the Viking warrior Erik Bloodaxe and titled Bloodaxe, which was subsequently ordered to series.
 The series is Michael Hirst's third set during the Viking Age, following his role as creator and lead writer of the History Channel series Vikings and his role as executive producer on the Netflix series Vikings: Valhalla.
 Horatio Hirst previously portrayed the character Bishop Grimketel in four episodes of Vikings: Valhalla, and will make his writing debut with Bloodaxe.
 Historically, Erik Bloodaxe's father was Harald Fairhair, a character portrayed by Peter Franzén in several seasons of Vikings.

-Principal photography was set to start in Ireland and Iceland in late summer 2025 with filming commencing on 2 June 2025 in Wicklow, Ireland.
+Principal photography for the first season commenced on 2 June 2025 in Wicklow, Ireland.
+Frederick E.O.
+Toye is set to direct the opening episodes.

+On June 16, 2026, Amazon renewed the series for a second season, which began filming the following month.

 Casting

 In June 2025, Xavier Molyneux and Jessica Madsen were cast in the lead roles of Erik Bloodaxe and Gunnhild respectively.
 Later that month, Levi Miller joined the main cast as Haakon.
 In July, Karlis Arnolds Avots, Rod Hallett, Alina Tomnikov, Sisse Marie, and Rune Temte joined the main cast, with Jesper Christensen joining in a supporting role.
-In October, Marc Rissmann and Kai Luke Brümmer joined the cast in supporting roles.
+In October, Marc Rissmann and Kai Luke Brümmer joined the cast while Arthur McBain joined in November.
+In January 2026, Mads Reuther and Saku Taittonen joined the cast.

+In August 2026, Gard Løkke joined the main cast for the second season while Melina Åkerman, Kieran Bew, Sebastian Bull, and George Burgess joined in supporting roles.

+Release

+The series is set to premiere in early 2027 on Amazon Prime Video.